francisfjin/e-commerce-forecasting/README.md

 ![](https://github.com/francisfjin/e-commerce-forecasting/blob/main/images/neuralnet.png)

 [Facebook Prophet](https://facebook.github.io/prophet/) is used as well for time-series forecasting.
+It is a forecasting procedure made by Facebook's Core Data Science team, based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+It can be installed [here](https://pypi.org/project/fbprophet/)